Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 5. Run the Experiment

 Yes!
+Running your experiment is the exciting part of the landing page A/B testing process.
 You’ve made it to the exciting part.
 In running your experiment, you finally have the opportunity to collect data.
 This data, in turn, will give you invaluable insight into how people interact with your landing page and the variants that you are testing.
 These results will ultimately inform whether you should pick your variant or control it to increase your lead generation.

 running-ab-testing-for-landing-page.webp